josephbudd/kickwasm/README.md

       * Functionality that you must provide in it's own go package.
    1. **An auto functioning back button.**
 1. The go package model and html template model for your markup panels.
-1. The message model for passing messages between the renderer process and the main processes.
+1. The message model for passing messages between the renderer process and the main processes through send and receive channels.
 1. The database model for a default local bolt database and or remote databases and or remote services.

 ### Source code folder structure